pushpendre/covid-manual/README.md

 3. **Do not meet your relatives.**

-Do not go to meet your relatives without PPE.
+Do not go to meet your relatives without N95 or PPE.
 Do not enter their home.
 Do not take off your mask in front of them.
 You do not want to infect your relatives.
 You will have your whole life to meet them after the infection is over.

 4. **If you have ever had diabetes or sugar problem or heart problem in your life monitor your blood sugar and BP.**